hessius/HFNOsplitter/Documentation/en/04 Setup and Treatment.md

 - Setup according to steps above until you reach T-connector.
 - Connect standard airway plug to empty side (at port labeled B or C) of T-connector
 - Connect the rest of the T-connector as described above.
-- Airflow is tarted at 30 litres / minute in the Airvo 2 system.
+- Airflow is started at 30 litres/minute in the Airvo 2 system.
 - FiO2 is started at 50% in the Airvo 2 system.
 - Set temperature to 37 °C. If needed the temperature can be lowered to 34 °C.
 - Titrate FiO2 to keep patient within desired saturation range.